 - Tutorials and Jobs should be separated for improved gameplay

-After starting Construction Simulator 3 up and playing the game for a few minutes, I was amazed at how similar it is to Construction Simulator 2.
+After starting the strategy game up for our Construction Simulator 3 review and playing the game for a few minutes, I was amazed at how similar it is to Construction Simulator 2.
 If you have played CS2 before, you will feel at ease.
 Much of the gameplay mechanics have been brought over.
 This is fantastic, as veteran gamers can get right into the action.

 The graphics have been improved.
 I was a little disappointed in CS2 graphics as stated in my Construction Simulator 2 review, but Construction Simulator 3 appears to have better graphics this time around.
 Vehicles and buildings are well designed and we have more landmarks than before.